 Improve page scannability

-The effect produced by using different formatting and writing techniques induced for making people read all the content they get to see online is referred to as Scannability.
+The effect produced by using different formatting and writing techniques induced for making people read all the content they get to see online is called Scannability.
 This factor plays an essential role in eCommerce UX and UI design.

 As per a report released by the Nielsen Norman Group, people are prone to scanning and skimming the content in search of specific words or sentences instead of reading word to word.